One of the biggest blocks anyone will face on the road to manifesting a truly epic life is their own beliefs.

 It’s not that you can’t manifest what you want.
 It’s just that right now there are very real thought obstacles standing in your way–and if you don’t do anything about them, they will continue to rule over you (without you even knowing).

-So today I wanted to put together a simple guide to help you understand, heal, and reprogram your own limiting beliefs about life, yourself, or your potential.
+I put together a simple guide to help you understand, heal, and reprogram your own limiting beliefs about life, yourself, or your potential.

 What Is A Limiting Belief?